Mahek Bukhari: Murder-accused TikToker 'told a pack of lies' to police

 This came hours after co-defendant Natasha Akhtar, the owner of the Seat Leon, was arrested on her way back to her home in Birmingham.

+"It's not difficult to infer that Mahek Bukhari picked up on the fact that Raees Jamal had been trying to call her and she must've been telling him the police were in the house," the barrister said.

+"He said Natasha Akhtar had been arrested and they were trying cobble some sort of story to deceive police."

-Once it was established the pair had been in the Audi TT, Mahek Bukhari claimed to officers she and her mother had been to Nottingham, which prosecutor Collingwood Thompson KC said "was a lie".
+Once it was established the pair had been in the Audi TT, Ms Bukhari claimed to officers she and her mother had been to Nottingham, which Mr Thompson KC said "was a lie".

+The women were asked to hand over their phones and pin numbers.

+However, Mahek Bukhari gave a false pin number and when officers tried to unlock it, her phone had reverted back to its factory settings with the data cleared, the court was told.

 Both were arrested and transferred to Leicester to be interviewed under caution.